Financing Available! We have financing options available for your next project. Learn more →

 Many residential and light commercial features depend on footings, including house foundations, porch and deck supports, garage slabs, column bases, and posts for pole barns.
 A proper Concrete Footer Oak Ridge TN matters for any load-bearing part of a structure that is connected to the ground.

-Soil bearing capacity affects how much surface area a footing should have.
-When soils are weak or loose, they often require wider and sometimes deeper bases to spread the load more safely.
-A site evaluation or geotechnical report can help confirm the correct sizing.
-Anchored Construction & Restoration reviews soils in Oak Ridge to recommend safe dimensions.
+Soil bearing capacity helps determine the amount of surface area a footing needs to perform safely.
+Weak or loose soils often call for wider and sometimes deeper bases to spread the load across more area.
+A site evaluation or geotechnical report helps determine the right sizing.
+Anchored Construction & Restoration assesses soils in Oak Ridge to recommend safe dimensions.

 Building codes vary from place to place, but common residential minimums typically place footing widths between 12 and 24 inches depending on the soil and the load, while strip footing thicknesses are often in the 8-to-12-inch range.
 Local code standards and engineering recommendations can change those dimensions.
 Contractors verify the exact requirements before beginning the work.